NVIDIA/cuda-q-academic/Sample-Syllabus.md

 [video](https://www.youtube.com/watch?v=gevJ5xU_WUA))<br>
   b.
 Overview of fault tolerant computation and NISQ<br>
   c.
 Computational Complexity<br>
   d.
-Quick Start to Quantum Computing (A link to a [full course under development that covers](https://github.com/NVIDIA/cuda-q-academic/tree/main/quick-start-to-quantum) all of these topics is here and short code samples that individually address the topics are linked in the items below)<br>
+Quick Start to Quantum Computing (A [full mini-course under development that covers](https://github.com/NVIDIA/cuda-q-academic/tree/main/quick-start-to-quantum) all of these topics is here and short code samples that individually address the topics are linked in the items below)<br>